cosmos/gaia/docs/docs/delegators/delegator-faq.md

 A user would be able to visit any liquid staking provider that has integrated with the LSM and click a button to convert her staked ATOM to liquid staked ATOM.
 It would be as easy as liquid staking unstaked ATOM.

-Technically speaking, this is accomplished by using something called an “LSM share.”
+Technically speaking, this is accomplished by using something called an "LSM share."
 Using the liquid staking module, a user can tokenize their staked ATOM and turn it into LSM shares.
 LSM shares can be redeemed for underlying staked tokens and are transferable.
 After staked ATOM is tokenized it can be immediately transferred to a liquid staking provider in exchange for liquid staking tokens - without having to wait for the unbonding period.

 ### Toggling the ability to tokenize shares